Did you know that a simple magnet can demagnetize your credit card? It's true!

 Old credit cards may not have this feature, but credit card issuers should be able to replace your old card with a new one that does.
 If you're interested in getting a contactless card, be sure to ask your credit card issuer about this option.

-Hopefully, this guide has helped you understand how to fix a demagnetized credit card if it gets declined by a card reader.
+This guide has helped you understand how to fix a demagnetized credit card if it gets declined by a card reader.
 While there isn't much that you can do to prevent your card from becoming demagnetized, there are steps that you can take to extend its lifespan.
 The general rule is if your card does become demagnetized frequently, you may want to consider switching to a contactless card.